nathan-saygers/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+SQL is a language used to write relational databases.

 - [ ] Why do tables need a `primary key`?
+  Every table should have a unique key that differentiates one entry from another.
+This is accomplished through the primary key.

 - [ ] What is the name given to a table column that references the primary key on another table.
+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+I find it helpful to enter the two entities into this madlib:

+"A _THING_ONE_ can have many _THING_TWO_s and a _THING_TWO_ can have many _THING_ONE_s."

+If it fits, it's probably Many to Many.
+Or did this question mean a bridge table?
+Not sure.

 ## Minimum Viable Product